ashgoren/registration/README.md

 > Ensure all required values are set in `terraform/shared.auto.tfvars`.

 > [!TIP]
-> Leave `frontend_domain` blank if you don't plan to have a custom domain for your website.
+> - Leave `frontend_domain` blank if you don't plan to have a custom domain for your website.
+> - If terraform fails, try running again (google api's take some time to start)

 ```sh
 npm run terraform-stg # builds staging project